-4. ELIGIBILITY FOR CHAPTER 13
+4. ELIGIBILITY FOR CHAPTER 12

-The standing trustee must review the schedules in each case to verify that the debtor is eligible to file for chapter 13, has filed the credit counseling certificate or a certification of exigent circumstances in support of a waiver, and that each debtor has filed the petition in the proper judicial district.
+The standing trustee must review the schedules in each case to verify that the debtor is eligible to file for chapter 12, (if applicable) has filed the credit counseling certificate or a certification of exigent circumstances in support of a waiver, and that each debtor has filed the petition in the proper judicial district.
 11 U.S.C. § 109, Fed.
 R. Bankr.
 P. 1014.